pyomeca/biorbd/doc/paper/paper.md

 This is particularly useful when using `biorbd` in an optimization setting.
 NOTE À MICKAËL: Je pense que je ne mentionnerais pas BiorbdOptim maintenant, question de me laisser la place pour publier BiorbdOptim à part.
 Sinon, je peux aussi simplement mentionner que ça existe avec simplement un : "(BiorbdOptim CITE)" avant le ".".

-# What about preexisting solutions
+# The already exiting softwares in biomechanics
 `OpenSim` and `Anybody` are two state-of-the-art softwares that provide similar analysis flows.
-`Anybody` is a closed and proprietary software.
-For this one, from an open source point-of-view, the main reason to create another similar library is therefore self-explanatory.
+`Anybody` is a closed and proprietary software, which from an open source point-of-view is self-explanatory to create another library.
 Conversely, `OpenSim` is open-source and very well established in the biomechanical community.
 There are two main reasons that explain the need for `biorbd`.